HPC meets interactive Data Science and Machine Learning

 - Interactive jobs

-- Flexible access to GPUs
+- Flexible access to accelerators

 - Job specific monitoring information in the web-interface

-(GPU/CPU utilization, memory usage, access to TensorBoard)
+(GPU/FPGA/CPU utilization, memory usage, access to TensorBoard)

 - Distributed multi-node and/or multi-gpu jobs